frctl/fractal.build/docs/guide/05-components/01-index.md

 The {{ link('@views', 'view templates') }} documentation contains more details on the default Handlebars instance and the {{ link('@template-engines', 'template engine customisation') }} documentation has full details how to use and configure alternative template engines with Fractal.
 </div>

-## Component structure

 Components can be created in two ways.
 The simplest component is just as a single file containing your markup, whilst more complex, 'compound' components can be created as a directory of associated files.

-### Simple components
+## Simple components

-The simplest component consists of just a single {{ link('@views', 'view template') }}.
+The simplest possible component consists of just a single {{ link('@views', 'view template') }}.
 The name of the component will be taken to be the name of that file, minus the file extension.

 So a `button.hbs` file in the components directory will be identified as a component with the name of 'button'.